tediko/ip-address-tracker/README.md

 - Added `aria-live="polite"` and `aria-atomic="true"` to my `.tracker__results-wrapper` element to expose dynamic content changes in a way that can be announced by assistive technologies after my results inner elements change content.
 - I didn't like that results container with address informations cover the map and user can't do anything with that.
 Added button to hide that container.
 More useful on mobile tho.
 - Implement `prefers-reduced-motion` CSS media feature which is used to detect if the user has requested that the system minimize the amount of non-essential motion it uses.
 Prevent animations in brief.

+### Problems

+- The problem I talked in intro occurs only on Firefox.
+Console throws an CORS error -> `Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource`.
+It turned out that after the recent firefox update you cannot fetch data between different origins.
+The fix is to send request to a proxy.
+A proxy acts as an intermediary between a client and server.
+The proxy server operates in between the frontend web app making the request, and the server that responds with data.
+Simply add https://cors.bridged.cc/ to any URL you’re fetching from or use `cors-anywhere`.
+Since I work with serverless function on netlify I didn't have to put this in my fetch, because netlify fetching that data for me.
+But i think that info will be helpful for others.
+- Since we're using proxy, we have to somehow get user IP if we want to display user info on init.
+That is because *geo api* will return proxy ip address on default.
+I use [cloudflare](https://www.cloudflare.com/cdn-cgi/trace) trace utility to work around this problem.
+It retunrs a plain-text set of key/value pairs.

 ### Useful resources